tomkren/pikater/docs/technical/database/Database-documentation.md

 #### Current

 Since Spring framework is not needed for the application at all, we considered removing it.
 Eventually, we decided to keep it, because the original Pikater's authors use it.
-The aforementioned `Beans.xml` file can be located in source root directory.
+The aforementioned `Beans.xml` file is located in the source root directory.

-Unlike the original authors, however, Spring framework was useless for us and we needed to develop a central statically accessed database framework built on JPA, more specifically JPA entity manager.
+For us, however, Spring framework was useless because we needed to develop a central statically accessed database framework built on JPA, more specifically JPA entity manager.
 For that reason, we implemented an object-based native access to PostgreSQL.

 Also, JPA has a configuration of its own so we needed to define a custom `persistence.xml` within `META-INF` directory, located in the source root folder.
 This file should at least contain a declaration of used JPA entities (java objects), e.g.:
 ```xml